-- Overall summary of changes in food intake. - Compliance with ONS and stock levels at home/care home. - Wound healing or other individual goals set.
+- Overall summary of changes in food intake. - Compliance with ONS (e.g. ask carers how much undrunk ONS is tipped away at the end of the day) and stock levels at home/care home. - Wound healing or other individual goals set e.g. improved quality of life or functional measures.